nvanlaerebeke/mitto/src/Readme.md

     https://stackoverflow.com/a/415839/2106514
     https://stackoverflow.com/questions/1605090/what-is-the-difference-between-array-copy-and-array-copyto/1667856#1667856

   - Improve MessageProvider so that it takes in all the messages in the entire application based on the interfaces/base classes it implements, like done for the ControlProvider This will prevent the need for passing the namespaces Still need to keep the option of the namespaces due to priorities etc By default overwrite the Mitto.* classes with the application it's classes

   - Move Control messages away from IMessaging and implement them outside of it Move to the Router, use ControlFrame just as in RabbitMQ implementation, implementation should be something router specific as only it knows how to get the status or who or what to pass the request onto

   - implement compression for data that is transfered using IConnection or JSON Prevent double compression from JSON && IConnection On what layer should compression be implemented?, test difference between compressing the JSON text vs compressing the UTF32.GetBytes byte[]

   - Add a version to the Frame's being sent - can be useful for backwards compatibility when making changes to the way data is being encapsulated, can be taken from the AssemblyVersion

   - Auto scale ThreadPool.MinThreads so the application ThreadPool auto-scales in time

   - don't allow  names where the byte[] for the strings > 255, this will cause exceptions

     - Add a status page (WebPage) that can be viewed when enabled on port x

     - Remove the Sub and UnSub message types, they're just Requests, no need to separate them

-Documentation:
+# Documentation

   - go over the comments in the code - add/improve/fix them where needed
   - create basic documentation about how to use Mitto, how to use each component and how to create a custom one
   - create detailed internal documentation how the Mitto internals work

-Benchmarking:
+# Benchmarking
     For each benchmark this means memory, CPU and time so it can be easily graphed

   Tests:
       - encoding/decoding utf32 vs utf16 vs utf8 - UTF32 takes up much more bytes
     - Message names in ANSII?, currently UTF-32, see what encoding class names can actually be, can't it